IgnitedIce/IgnitedIce/README.md

 * I was born in 2003.

-* My biggest hobby is programming, since being 10 years old.
+* My biggest hobby is programming.

+* I'm studying for a Cybersecurity degree.

 * I also love gaming, mostly simulators, FPS games, and RPG games.